sequence-sh/scl-vscode/Client/README.md

 ## Grammar and Interpreter

-- [Core](https://gitlab.com/reductech/edr/core) is the interpreter for SCL
+- [Core](https://gitlab.com/reductech/sequence/core) is the interpreter for SCL
 - The grammar is defined using [ANTLR](https://www.antlr.org/)

 ## Running SCL

 To run SCL when using this extension:

-1. Download the latest release of EDR [here](https://gitlab.com/reductech/edr/edr/-/releases)
-2. In VS Code settings, update the EDR path `Extensions > Reductech SCL > Edr: Path` or `reductech-scl.edr.path` in the JSON file.
+1. Open an .SCL file.
-3. Use the command `SCL: Run Sequence` from the command palette, or hit _F5_ when in an SCL file.
+2. Use the `SCL: Run Sequence` command.

 ## Documentation